golubitsky/blog/_posts/2021-08-10-Programmer-Tests-Behaviors.md

 But for now, I don't see any reason to change my general approach to mocking only at the architectural boundary.

 Another way to phrase Mancuso's idea: it's possible that in larger systems it makes sense to consider certain submodules to be architecturally bounded.
+In further support of this, I see that Uncle Bob uses the language "_significant_ architectural boundaries" (emphasis mine) in [this blog post](https://blog.cleancoder.com/uncle-bob/2014/06/17/IsTddDeadFinalThoughts.html).

 ## My current approach to programmer tests